7 Best Things To Do In Boston Cruise Port + Port Info

 1. Freedom Trail

-Immerse yourself in Boston’s rich history as you follow the iconic Freedom Trail, a 2.5-mile-long path that leads you to 16 of the city’s most significant landmarks.
+The iconic Freedom Trail is a 2.5-mile-long path that leads you to 16 of the city’s most significant landmarks.

 Your adventure begins at Boston Common, the nation’s oldest public park spreading across 50 acres in the heart of Boston downtown.
 You’ll visit the Massachusetts State House, a remarkable display of Federal architecture dating from the 18th century.
 Keep moving, and you’ll reach The Paul Revere House, a testament to Boston’s deep-rooted history and the famous midnight ride.

 Don’t miss the Old North Church, the site where two lanterns sparked the American Revolution.
-Each point in the trail tells a chapter of the Revolutionary story, making the Freedom Trail not just a trail, but a journey through the pages of American history.
+Each point in the trail tells a chapter of the Revolutionary story, which is the best way to learn about American history.

 Explore Freedom Trail tours and activities